YingxuanHu/Rust-CLI/README.md

 A `help` page is available inside the app with 'help' or '?' in `Chat` mode, showing all available commands and key bindings.

+NOTE: Changing the CLI’s working directory from inside the TUI is not yet available, because we lock it to the repo root to keep git workflows and session context consistent.

 **Essential keyboard shortcuts:**
 - Type naturally and press Enter to chat
 - Up/Down: Navigate input history